-Each year every business within the city limits of Valdese is inspected for fire hazards and compliance with the fire code.
-The fire code is a set of laws and regulations set forth by the North Carolina Building Code Council that addresses conditions hazardous to life and property from fire explosion, hazardous materials storage, handling or use, and the use and occupancy of buildings and premises.
-All buildings are inspected with the exception of one and two family dwellings.
+All buildings are inspected with the exception of one and two family dwellings on either a one, two or three year cycle as outlined in the North Carolina Fire Code.
 Inspections are free of charge unless fire code violations are not met within a designated period of time.
 Citations can and will be issued for non-compliance in accordance the Town of Valdese Fire Prevention and Protection Ordinance.
 New businesses need to contact the fire department prior to opening up to customers for a new business inspection and general information.

-Each spring Valdese Fire Department performs annual maintenance on all 336 fire hydrants in the Valdese Water System.
+Each spring Valdese Fire Department performs annual maintenance on all 400+ fire hydrants in the town limits.
 This service insures that each hydrant has an adequate water supply and will, in times of emergency, function correctly.
 It normally takes four to six weeks, weather pending, to complete the task.
-The fire department will announce when the service will start via newspaper and radio broadcast.
+The fire department will announce when the service will start via social media and Code Red.
 During this testing you may experience some discoloration in your water.
 If so, turn on an outside water spigot or inside faucet and let it run for several minutes.
 This should take care of your problem.

 In 1998, the Valdese Fire Department established the smoke detector program.
-This program was started to insure that every household had at least one working smoke detector in their home.
-If a house did not have a smoke detector the Fire Department installed one free of charge.
-If one was present and another detector was needed or requested the owner had the option to purchase one from the department for five dollars.
-We installed batteries in detectors that needed them free of charge.
-We also checked to make sure that every home had street numbers posted on the front of their houses.
-If none were present numbers were installed with the permission from the owner, again, free of charge.
+This program was started to insure that every household has at least one working smoke detector.
+If a house does not have a smoke detector, the Fire Department will install one or more free of charge and install batteries in detectors that need them.
+We also check to make sure that every home has street numbers posted on the front of the house.
+If none are present, numbers are installed with the permission from the owner, again, free of charge.
 This is our way of looking out for the safety of our citizens.
 This program will continue to be provided at the owner’s request.
 If a detector is needed, a battery needs to be replaced, or you need assistance in installing a detector call the Fire Department and we will be more than happy to assist you with this service.